arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/qualitative-or-quantitative-descriptions-of-change.md

 ![Figure 3233.
 Examples of various data types located on the qualitative to quantitative continuum](../../../../../../assets/images/Figure3233.png "Figure 3233.
-Examples of various data types located on the qualitative to quantitative continuum"){.image-inline}
+Examples of various data types located on the qualitative to quantitative continuum"){: .image-inline}

 *Figure 3233.
 Examples of various data types located on the qualitative to quantitative continuum*